rrbirmiw/data-512-a2/README.md

 - csv

 ## Files Created
 This notebook creates CSV files of data extracted and compiled as part of this analysis.

-The first file...

-The Nth file...
+1. `page_data.csv`: Data from data source (1) comprising of articles about politicians, their article "revision_ids" and associated country.
+2. `WPDS_2018_data.csv`: Data from source (2) comprising of population data for each country
+3. `predictions_data.csv`: This file is generated in the Jupyter notebook.
+It consists of (revision/article ID, ORES prediction) pairs, obtained from the ORES API calls.
+It is saved here for convenience of not having to recreate it.
+4 `master_data.csv`: This file is the master data file as required by the assignment.
+It is a table with schema:
+  - *(article-name,	  country	rev_id,  	prediction,	  Country,	  population)*

+## Code

+Code and Python project contained in the jupyter notebook `hcds-512-a2.ipynb`

 ## Visualizations Created

+As requested by the assignment, 4 visualizations are created, along with two others used in the analysis section.
+These are tables consisting of countries ranked by the "article-percentage" and "good-article-percentage" fields (see Jupyter Notebook/assignment link).

+In addition, two analogous tables are created for the statistical analysis section on bias.

+All tables were saved to .png files, and can be found in this repository.

 ## License

-This assignment code is released under...
+This assignment code is released under an MIT License.

-The data sources are licensed under...
+The data sources are licensed under a CC-BY-SA 4.0 license.